Old Korean Legation Museum: Museum

 Following the sale of the building, South Korean government officials announced it would be used as a cultural center.
-An official from CHA said, "The building will be used as bridgeheads to let the American public learn about our cultural heritage and to teach Koreans a historic lesson."
+An official from CHA said, "The building will be used as bridgeheads to let the American public learn about our cultural heritage between two countries and to teach Koreans a historic lesson."
 A survey of the property and designs for the new center began in 2013.
-That same year, the building, which is a contributing property to the Logan Circle Historic District and Greater Fourteenth Street Historic District, was included in Logan Circle's heritage trail with a sign in front of the building providing the history of the legation.
-The trail's unveiling ceremony was attended by South Korean officials including Ambassador Ahn Ho-young.
+That same year, the building was included in Logan Circle's heritage trail with a sign in front of the building providing the history of the legation.
+The trail's unveiling ceremony was attended by Korean officials including Ambassador Ahn Ho-young.

 From 2015 to 2018, the property was extensively remodeled and restored to its late 19th-century appearance.
 The exterior features the original Victorian architectural details, and the interior blends these details with Korean decorative pieces.
 Each room was named as it was from 1889 to 1905.
 The antique furniture was purchased, and the wallpaper and carpets were chosen to reflect the period.
 The small parking lot next to the building was turned into a garden featuring flower walls and a granite Eternal Youth Gate (bulomun in Korean).
 The building's new layout includes a library, photograph exhibit, the minister's bedroom, private offices, and a banquet area.

 On May 22, 2018, the South Korean flag was hoisted above the building, and the Old Korean Legation Museum was opened.
 The official opening ceremony took place several days later to coincide with President Moon Jae-in's visit to Washington, D.C.
 The museum is open Tuesday through Sunday from 10:00 to 17:00, and admission is free.
 To mark the 70th anniversary of the US military entering the Korean War, a banner was displayed outside the museum as well as the embassy's consular section and cultural center.
 Along with messages of peace, solidarity, and remembrance, the banner included images of both country's flags and the message "Thanks to the U.S.A.!"
+During a state visit to Washington, D.C., Korean First Lady Kim Keon-hee attended an event at the museum, where she met Otto Warmbier's mother and North Korean defector Joseph Kim.

+The building was added to the District of Columbia Inventory of Historic Sites on July 25, 2024, and the National Register of Historic Places on September 9, 2024.
+It is also a contributing property to the Logan Circle Historic District and Greater Fourteenth Street Historic District.